-Holy Communion is celebrated at St. Luke’s on the 1st and 3rd weekends of the month, Christmas Day, Palm Sunday, Maundy Thursday, Easter (not including our Sunrise Service), and Thanksgiving Day.
+Holy Communion is celebrated at St. Luke’s on the 1st and 3rd weekends of the month, Christmas Day, Ash Wednesday, Palm Sunday, Maundy Thursday, Easter (not including our Sunrise Service), and Thanksgiving Day.

 If you have not worshipped at our altar before, please visit beforehand with our pastor or one of the elders.